Skip to main content

 Clean-ups

-For a thorough clean-up, please note that xpm uses only two folders:
+For a comprehensive clean-up, please note that xpm utilises only two folders:

 • %APPDATA%\Roaming\xPacks